junxuanlee/Music_Genre_Classification/README.md

 PCA was carried out to learn which features/variables contributed the most to model perdictions.

-It was finalized that Gradient Boost Classifier with SMOTE implemented achieved the best results.
+It was finalized that the implementation with SMOTE and Gradient Boost Classifier achieved the best results.